lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session01_say.md

 ### 6. Select the Team Vision

++ To wrap up, let's home in on our Team Vision

+  a.
+You can further word-smith the Team Vision after the session if you want.
+  b.
+We'll hold this vision up as a reminder of our shared goals to orient our learning throughout the *MTL* program.

 ### That's it for *Modeling to Learn* how to align our team vision!
 Next is our Done/Do review.